Jotacesh/WRF_ConvectiveParameterForecast/README.md

 # WRF_ConvectiveParameterForecast
 A bash script that automates a WRF simulation in a particular region and computes convective parameters using the wrfout file.
+The WRF simulation uses GFS boundary and initial conditions.